 How many patients can this impact?
 There are approximately 1 billion radiologic imaging examinations performed worldwide every year, and most of the resulting images are interpreted by radiologists.
 If the error rate is only 4%, it translates to 40 million radiology errors every year in the world.

 Certainly, a concern for patients every where.

 Interestingly, a recent study evaluated second readings performed by experienced abdominal imaging radiologists.
 The radiologists disagreed with each other more than 30% of the time and disagreed with themselves more than 25% of the time!

 What kinds of errors do radiologists make?

-Radiology diagnostic errors fall into one (or more) of four categories:
+Radiology diagnostic errors fall into one (or more) of the following four categories: